 The Fund's entire source of capital is derived from the Fund's offering of Shares to Authorized Participants.
-The Fund in turn allocates its net assets to commodities trading.
-A significant portion of the net asset value is held in United States Treasury Obligations, which may be used as margin for the Fund's trading in commodity futures contracts and United States Treasury Obligations, money market mutual funds, cash (and T-Bill ETFs, if any), which may be used for cash management purposes.
-The percentage that United States Treasury Obligations bear to the total net assets will vary from period to period as the market values of the Fund's commodity Broker to meet margin requirements.
-All remaining cash, money market mutual funds, T-Bill ETFs, if any, and United States Treasury Obligations are on deposit with the Custodian.
+The Fund in turn allocates its net assets to currency futures trading.
+A significant portion of the net asset value is held in United States Treasury Obligations which may be used as margin for the Fund's trading in currency futures contracts and United States Treasury Obligations, money market mutual funds and cash, which may be used for cash management purposes.
+The percentage that United States Treasury Obligations bear to the total net assets will vary from period to period as the market values of the Fund's currency futures change.
+A portion of the Fund's United States Treasury Obligations are held for deposit with the Commodity Broker to meet margin requirements.
+All remaining cash, money market mutual funds and United States Treasury Obligations are on deposit with the Custodian.
 Interest earned on the Fund's interest-bearing funds and dividends from the Fund's holdings of money market mutual funds are paid to the Fund.
-Any dividends or distributions of capital gains received from the Fund's holdings of T-Bill ETFs, if any, are paid to the Fund.

-The Fund's commodity futures contracts may be subject to periods of illiquidity because of market conditions, regulatory considerations or for other reasons.
-For example, commodity exchanges generally have the ability to limit fluctuations in certain commodity futures contract prices during a single day by regulations referred to as "daily limits."
+The Fund's foreign currency futures contracts may be subject to periods of illiquidity because of market conditions, regulatory considerations or for other reasons.
+For example, currency futures exchanges may limit fluctuations in certain futures contract prices during a single day by regulations referred to as "daily limits."
 During a single day, no trades may be executed at prices beyond the daily limit.
-Once the price of a particular futures contract has increased or decreased by an amount equal to the daily limit, positions in the commodity futures prices have occasionally moved the daily limit for several consecutive days with little or no trading.
-Such market conditions could prevent the Fund from promptly liquidating its commodity futures positions.
+Once the price of a particular futures contract has increased or decreased by an amount equal to the daily limit, positions in the futures contract can neither be taken nor liquidated unless the traders are willing to effect trades at or within the limit.
+Although the Eligible Index Currencies that the Fund invests in are not currently subject to daily limits, the Eligible Index Currencies could become subject to such limits in the future.
+Such market conditions could prevent the Fund from promptly liquidating its currency futures positions.